Enterprise-Group-Ltd/aws-services-snapshot/README.md

 * JSON 'all regions - all services' file
 * JSON 'all services' file for each region
 * JSON snapshot files for each service
+* PostgreSQL tables for each AWS CLI service command
 * Info log (execute with the `-g y` parameter)
   * Example: `$ bash ./aws-services-snapshot.sh -p AWS_CLI_profile -d MyDriverFile -r AWS_region -g y`
 * Debug log (execute with the `-g z` parameter)